ISA-tools/isa-api/isatools/graphQL/README.md

     investigation_file.close()
 ```

-One of the very powerful features of GraphQL is its ability to self document through what are called introspection
+One of the powerful features of GraphQL is its ability to self-document through so-called *introspection
-queries.
-These queries can ask an endpoint information about the queryable fields and their valid inputs.
+queries*.
+This allows interrogating an endpoint information about the queryable fields and their valid inputs.
-One of these queries has already been written for easiness of use and wrapped in the ``investivagation.instropect()``
+One such *introspection query* has already been written for ease of use and wrapped in the ``investigation.instropect()``
 method (see usage below.)

 ```python